ifwe/bruce/doc/design.md

 event initiated by any dispatcher thread will alert the router thread and cause all of the other dispatcher threads to shut down.
-As detailed below, responsibility for message batching is divided between the dispatcher threads and the router thread, according to the types of messages being sent and how batching is configured.
+As detailed below, responsibility for message batching is divided between the dispatcher threads and the router thread, according to the type of message being sent and how batching is configured.
 Compression is handled completely by the dispatcher send threads, which are also responsible for assembling message batches into produce requests and doing final partition selection as described in the